basic4/WiDucky/README.md

 # WiDucky
 WiFi Enabled USB Rubber Ducky for under $20

 An Arduino and ESP8266 based USB Rubber Ducky fashioned on the HAK5 Rubber Ducky Module.
-Since the keystrokes are send over WiFi, no microSD card is needed.
+Since the keystrokes are sent over WiFi, no microSD card is needed.

 This device allows keystrokes to be sent via WiFi to a target machine.
 The target recognises the Ducky as both a standard HID keyboard and a serial port, allows interactive commands and scripts to be executed on the target remotely.